-In its issuance of federal debt, the U.S. Treasury Department seeks to minimize the interest expense to taxpayers by fostering two key objectives: (i) minimize liquidity premiums by fostering efficient primary and secondary market conditions; and (ii) issue debt across a wide range of maturities to mitigate risks due to shifts in market rates.
-Unfortunately, when viewed in its entirety, the QE4 program conflicted with both of those objectives.
-Indeed, while many market participants viewed the FOMC's initial purchases of Treasuries during March and early April 2020 as beneficial for market functioning, its subsequent purchases may have had the opposite effect.
-Moreover, its overall purchases substantially increased the interest rate risk of the consolidated federal government sector (which includes the Federal Reserve).
+In its issuance of federal debt, the U.S. Treasury Department seeks to minimize the interest expense to taxpayers by fostering two key objectives: (i) minimize liquidity premiums by fostering efficient primary and secondary market conditions; and (ii) issue debt across a wide range of maturities to mitigate risks due to shifts in market rates.28 Unfortunately, the QE4 program conflicted with both of those objectives.
+While the FOMC's initial purchases during March and early April 2020 helped stabilize market functioning, the continuation of such purchases for nearly two more years markedly expanded the SOMA's footprint and hence could have adverse effects on market functioning.
+Moreover, these purchases substantially increased the interest rate risk of the consolidated federal government sector (which includes the Federal Reserve).